SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ses.md

 Amazon Simple Email Service (Amazon SES) is a cloud-based email sending and receiving service.
 The Sumo Logic App for Amazon SES helps you monitor the email platform activities.
 The app uses CloudTrail events and SES notifications, and provides pre-configured dashboards that provide insights on the status of the email delivery including bounced notifications, delivered notifications, and various SES CloudTrail events.

-## Collect Logs for the Amazon SES App

 ### Log Types
 The Amazon SES App uses:
 * AWS CloudTrail events for SES.
 For more details, see [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail).